TimLucca/miniurl/README.md

 GODEPS is used for the dependency management.
 In order to connect to MongoDB, you must add `MONGOURI`(uri to connect to the database), `DBNAME`(the name of the database to connect to), and `DBCOL`(the name of the collection you are connecting to) to your enviornment variables.

 ## Design
 This tool is designed to take in URLs and make them smaller.
 The original long URL is run through a 32 bit Fowler–Noll–Vo hashing function.
 This hash is then encoded in **URL safe base64**.
 The reason for using a 32 bit hasing function rather than a larger one (ie 128/256) is that it will produce only 6 characters when base64 encoded.
 This makes it a reasonable length for a small URL.

 MongoDB was used as the database simply because it is easy to set up and this project deals with passing JSON around which made it a good fit.

+Collision handling was given thought, although due to the scope of the project and who would be using it there is a very small chance collison would happen (first collision would be expected around with around 2^16 entries, or 65,536 unique URLs).